Auctioning

 Access requirements

 The EU Auctioning Regulation contains minimum requirements for appropriate access conditions.
-This is intended to enable a high level of bidder participation, especially from installation and aircraft operators subject to emissions trading.
+This is intended to enable a high level of bidder participation, especially from installation and aircraft operators as well as shipping companies subject to emissions trading.
 In addition the reliability and integrity of the auctioning process must be guaranteed.
 The access requirements are based on secondary market practices and allow also persons other than operators in emissions trading to access the auctions.
 In addition to direct Internet-based participation, the EU Auction Regulation also allows indirect access via authorized financial intermediaries.Trading participants who are already admitted to trade on the secondary market of the European Energy Exchange (EEX) can thus participate in the auctions in an uncomplicated manner and at no additional admission costs.
 Generally, the fees for participation in the auctions must not exceed comparable standard fees on the secondary market.

 Auction-only access

-Auction-only access is an EEX admission variant that simplifies participation in the auctions for emission allowances and aviation allowances.
+Auction-only access is an EEX admission variant that simplifies participation in the auctions for emission allowances.
 It entitles companies to participate exclusively in primary auctions with simplified admission requirements: Since no technical access is required for this, bids can be entered into the trading system on behalf of the participant by the exchange's market supervision and transmitted, for example, by email.
 In particular, this saves costs for trained exchange traders and their verification.
 Furthermore, the use of bid submission by market supervision eliminates the annual fee.
 For the alternative use of a technical access to the trading system, only a reduced annual fee applies.
 Detailed information on the conditions of participation is available on the website of EEX.

 Go to EEX: Information on Participation